 Even at Alishan National Scenic Area (2500 meters), seeing snow in winter is very rare.
 I went there once at the peak of winter, and I only saw some frost on the Alishan Forest Railway tiles in the early morning.
 It was still very cold though!

 Where to See Snow in Taiwan

-The other two mountains that offer a good chance of seeing snow in winter in Taiwan are Jade Mountain (玉山 or Yushan, the highest mountain in Taiwan and Northeast Asia) and Snow Mountain (雪山 or Xueshan).
-Hiking to either peak requires two full days of hiking, and permits need to be arranged well in advance.
-Please contact me for my recommendations on the best local guides.
+Some other mountains that offer a good chance of seeing snow in winter in Taiwan are Jade Mountain (玉山 or Yushan, the highest mountain in Taiwan and Northeast Asia), Snow Mountain (雪山 or Xueshan), and Taipingshan (太平山) in Yilan County.

 I personally hiked to the peak of Yushan, but it was in summer so I didn’t see any snow.
 But when I hiked Snow Mountain in February, there was loads of it!
 I’m surprised we even made it to the top, because there was so much snow, and we couldn’t see anything from up there.
 Still, it was one of my most incredible experiences in Taiwan.

 For Taipingshan, you can take a bus from Yilan to get there (only one per day in each direction).
 However, it doesn’t snow there as often as at the other mountains I mentioned.
 If it snows at Taipingshan, then it is usually in the news in Taiwan (including English news sites), and there is usually a huge rush of people going up to see it.